-The Board has established the Remuneration Committee, composing of three independent nonexecutive Directors, namely Mr. Deng Chunhua, Ms. Pang Xia and Ms. Chen Nan, in compliance with the code provision of the Corporate Governance Code set out in Appendix 14 to the Listing Rules.
+The Board has established the Remuneration Committee, composing of three independent nonexecutive Directors, namely Mr. Deng Chunhua, Ms. Pang Xia and Ms. Chen Nan, in compliance with the code provision of the CG Code.
 Mr. Deng Chunhua is the chairman of the Remuneration Committee.

 The Remuneration Committee's terms of reference were adopted by the Company on 14 July 2020.
 The Remuneration Committee should meet at least once a year and the necessary quorum shall be at least two, including an independent non-executive Director.
-The Company adopts a Remuneration Committee model set out in E.1.2(c)(ii) of Appendix 14 to the Listing Rules.
+The Company adopts a Remuneration Committee model set out in code provision E.1.2(c)(ii) of the CG Code.
 Accordingly, the Remuneration Committee is responsible for making recommendations to the Board regarding the Company's remuneration policy.